korowai/framework/docs/sphinx/lib/error.rst

 Purpose
 ^^^^^^^

-The main purpose of Error library is to provide handy utilities to (temporarily) change flow of errors/exceptions within a PHP application.
-It is designed to play nicely with our :ref:`Context Library <ContextLibrary>`, so one can temporarily redirect PHP errors to custom handlers in one place without altering other parts of code.
+The main purpose of Error library is to provide handy utilities to control the flow of PHP errors within an application.
+It is designed to play nicely with our :ref:`Context Library <TheContextLibrary>`, so one can temporarily redirect PHP errors to custom handlers in one location without altering other parts of code.

-The Error library is used to implement our own variants of several functions which normally used to trigger PHP errors.
-Our implementations redirect these errors to our own exception-throwing error handlers, so we're no longer forced to check return values from functions for errors.
+:ref:`TheKorowaiFramework` uses :ref:`TheErrorLibrary` to implement variants of PHP functions to throw predefined exceptions when the original functions trigger errors.

 Basic Example
 ^^^^^^^^^^^^^

 In the following example we'll redirect errors from one invocation of a problematic function to a no-op error handler.
-The example will use the following symbols
+The example uses the following functions

 .. literalinclude:: ../examples/lib/error/basic_example.php
+   :linenos:
    :start-after: [use]
-   :lines: 1-2
+   :end-before: [/use]

 and the problematic function is

 .. literalinclude:: ../examples/lib/error/basic_example.php
+   :linenos:
-   :start-after: [makeTroubleFunction]
+   :start-after: [trouble]
-   :lines: 1-4
+   :end-before: [/trouble]

 The function could normally cause some noise.
 For example, it could call default or an application-wide error handler.
-Calling it with ``@`` only mutes error messages, but the handler is still invoked.
-We can prevent this by temporarily enabling our own empty handler.
-This is easily achieved with :ref:`Contexts <ContextLibrary>` and :class:`Korowai\\Lib\\Error\\EmptyErrorHandler`.
+Invoking it with ``@`` only disables error messages, but the handler is still invoked.
+We can prevent this by temporarily replacing original handler with our own empty handler.
+This is easily achieved with :ref:`Contexts <TheContextLibrary>` and :class:`Korowai\\Lib\\Error\\EmptyErrorHandler`.

 .. literalinclude:: ../examples/lib/error/basic_example.php
+   :linenos:
-   :start-after: [testCode]
+   :start-after: [test]
-   :lines: 1-3
+   :end-before: [/test]

 .. toctree::